tlis-radio/tlis-streamserver-docker/README.md

 **NOTE: Do not change the folder structure!** Only upload/modify/delete music files in the existing directories.
 There is a single directory for jingles and 4 directories for different time segments of the day.

-**NOTE:** Until you upload some music files, the fallback stream will be up, but silent.
+**NOTE:** Until you upload some music files, the fallback stream will be up but you will only hear a test tone and white noise.

 ## Exposed ports